Black mountain salamander: Reproduction

 Courtship behaviour is not known for the black mountain salamander but reproduction takes place in the spring or summer.
 The female lays clusters of eggs in or just beside small fast flowing streams, in moist crevices, and among wet leaves in the splash zone.
 About 25 eggs with short stalks are attached to one another like a bunch of grapes.
 The eggs have large yolks and the larvae develop for some time inside them.
 The female guards and broods the eggs until they hatch.
 The larvae are aquatic and usually occupy quiet shallow areas of streams.
 The larval period lasts twenty to twenty-four months.
 After metamorphosis, the juveniles seem to occupy rather deeper water than the adults or spend more time on land, perhaps to avoid competition or to avoid encounters with blackbelly salamanders, which are cannibalistic.
 Black mountain salamanders are believed to mature at four to five years, at a snout to vent length of about 5 cm, and have been known to live for twenty years in captivity.

 Diet

 The black mountain salamander is very secretive during daytime and may largely forage at night.
 The diet largely consists of flies, beetles and other insects, and the larvae of flies, butterflies and moths.

 Status

-The population of black mountain salamanders seems to be stable or in slight decline although detailed studies have not been performed.
+The populations of the black mountain salamander seem to be stable or in slight decline although detailed studies have not been performed.
 The areas in which it occurs are not heavily populated and its habitat is not under threat.
-Road building and strip mining have caused an increase in silting in some areas and in West Virginia the salamander is probably now rare.
+Road building and strip mining have caused an increase in silting in some areas, and in West Virginia the salamander is probably now rare.